Table of Contents

 Applications: From Hiking Trails to Climate Models

-Perhaps the most critical use is in climate change resilience.
-High‑resolution topography is essential for designing sea‑level rise scenarios, monitoring glacier retreat, and mapping permafrost thaw in the Arctic.
-The International Charter on Space and Major Disasters uses satellite DEMs to prioritize response after earthquakes and landslides.
-Without accurate, up‑to‑date topographic maps, these efforts would be guesses instead of evidence‑based decisions.
+Perhaps most critically, accurate and up-to-date topographic maps are essential for climate change resilience.
+They underpin sea-level rise projections, monitor glacier retreat, and map permafrost thaw in Arctic regions.
+The International Charter on Space and Major Disasters utilizes satellite DEMs to prioritize emergency response after earthquakes, landslides, and floods.
+Without reliable topographic data, such efforts would be hampered by uncertainty and guesswork.

 The Future of Topographic Mapping: AI, Crowdsourcing, and Planetary Scale